cli-d 0.1.0

 Basics

-In order to parse command line arguments using CLI.d
+In order to parse command line arguments using CLI.d, an arguments struct

 first needs to be created.